techieshark/sqlmesh/docs/cloud/features/costs_savings.md

 ### Where to find cost savings information

 Cost savings are shown in most of the places data warehouse costs are displayed.
-You can find how much Tobiko has saved you by viewing the homepage, production environment page, or individual model pages.
+You can find how much Tobiko Cloud has saved you by viewing the homepage, production environment page, or individual model pages.